tuommii/21shell/README.md

 - [ ] Dynamic prompt (at least showing current folder)
 - [x] **Paste** text to shell from outside (in 42sh **popen** is allowed)
 - [x] cmd + trailing semicolon bugs out (quick fix in place)
+- [ ] Readline should keep the newline in?

 ### Needs more testing
 - [ ] Double check syntax error check in parser